1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 6. Tampering with any of the fire safety equipment is prohibited.
 All smoke alarms, fire detectors and other safety devices must be in proper working condition at all times.
 At no time should a smoke detector be found turned off.
 Any issues with malfunctioning smoke detectors, fire alarms or other safety equipment should be reported immediately to the Residential Life Office.

-7. Installation of ceiling fan or air conditioning units is prohibited.
+7. Installation of ceiling fans or air conditioning units is prohibited.

 Health Care for Residential Students

-Jacksonville University recommends that students who are in need of health care visit Solantic Baptist Urgent Care - Arlington.
+Jacksonville University recommends that students who are in need of health care visit Care Spot - Arlington.
 Students requesting treatment must present a valid Jacksonville University ID card and a valid health insurance card at the time of service.
 Claims will be filed against the student’s health insurance on all medical and emergency procedures.

-The University provides free transportation to and from Solantic Baptist Urgent Care – Arlington for residential students without their own transportation.
-Please contact the Residential Life Office (x7538) or (904) 726-MYCA [after-hours] for access to this service.
+The University provides free transportation to and from Care Spot - Arlington for residential students without their own transportation.
+Please contact the Residential Life Office (x7538) or the Resident Advisor (RA) staff on Call in your building [after-hours] for access to this service.

-As advised by community health professionals, students diagnosed with a communicable disease, such as, but not limited to, measles, mumps or chicken pox, will be quarantined in their room or in an unoccupied residence hall room when available.
+As advised by community health professionals, students diagnosed with a communicable disease, such as measles, mumps or chicken pox, will be quarantined in their room or in an unoccupied residence hall room when available.
 They will be asked to remain in their room as much as possible during the period in which they are contagious.
 Arrangements will be made to bring them their meals.
 All efforts to stop the spread of the disease will be made.
 The best protection against such diseases or common infections like the flu is a current immunization.

-Students locked out of their room or apartment may visit the Residential Life Office during normal business hours and check out a temporary key free of charge.
+Students locked out of their room or apartment may visit the Residential Life Office during normal business hours (8:30am – 5pm, Monday through Friday) and check out a temporary key free of charge.
 If the temporary key is not returned within 24 hours, there will be an immediate $55.00 charge posted to the student's account, and the lock(s) will be changed.

-If a student is locked out after-hours (5:00pm – 8:30am, Monday through Friday) or on the weekends, the student may contact a Community Advisor for access at (904) 726-MYCA.
+If a student is locked out after-hours (5:00pm – 8:30am, Monday through Friday) or on the weekends, the student may contact the Resident Advisor (RA) on Call for their building to access to their room.
 A student ID card is required before a student will be allowed back into his/her room.
-An immediate $15.00 charge will be posted to the student's account for after-hours lock-outs.
+After 3 “after-hours” lock outs, students will be charged $15.00 to their student account for each additional after-hours lock-out.
+Lock out counts will reset at the end of each academic year.

 Liability for Losses or Thefts